Skip to Content

 Outdoor Activities & Tours

 Nova Scotia offers year-round outdoor adventures.
-Enjoy guided sea kayaking along the rugged coastline, surf world-class waves in the fall, snowshoe trails in winter, and cycle through extensive trailways in the spring.
-Outdoor fun is endless!
+Enjoy guided sea kayaking along the rugged coastline, surf world-class waves, snowshoe trails in winter, and cycle through extensive trailways.
+Outdoor fun in Nova Scotia is endless!

 Browse Outdoor Activities, Trails and Tours